How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, nature lovers, adventure seekers

 Caramoan is Bicol’s secret paradise, perfect for beach junkies who want to escape the stressful city life.
-Fall in love with its fine white-sand beaches, diverse marine life, and other natural wonders that rival those of the top tourist spots in the Philippines.
+Fall in love with its fine white-sand beaches, diverse marine life, and other natural wonders that rival the top tourist spots in the Philippines.

 Top things to do in Caramoan